hrajchert/mddoc/docs/comment_programming.md

 and the custom ones I'll create for referencing

-The class in charge of reading all the markdonws and generate the metadata from it is `MarkdownReader`.
-The method that walks into the `inputDir` folder is `MarkdownReader.parse` RECONECTAR
+The class in charge of reading all the markdowns and generate the metadata from it is `MarkdownReader`.
+The method that walks into the `inputDir` folder is `MarkdownReader.parse`

-{ % code_ref
+{%code_ref
-    "src" : "src/MarkdownReader.js",
+    "src" : "src/MarkdownReader.ts",
     "ref" : {
-        "text" : "MarkdownReader.prototype.parse = function() {"
+        "text" : "parse () {"
     }
 %}